Best Hawaiian Luau - 2000

-This place is so authentic that a big pile of macaroni salad comes with every order.
-Only true Hawaiians know that macaroni salad is the unifying food of their modern culture.
-And the mound of shredded pork on every plate is so succulent it dissolves before you can begin to chew.
-With not much more atmosphere than a banquet hall, this is what Hawaiian luaus really look like.
-You get the feeling you are at a wedding reception as you sit next to strangers at the long folding tables that line the room.
+This place is so authentic that a big pile of macaroni salad comes with every order -- only true Hawaiians know that macaroni salad is the unifying food of their modern culture.
+And the mounds of shredded pork on every plate are so succulent they dissolve before you can begin to chew.
+The relatively atmosphere-free room is also what Hawaiian luaus really look like; in fact, you almost feel you're at, say, a wedding reception as you sit next to strangers at long folding tables.
 But no one remains a stranger, and not surprisingly, Punahele Island attracts a large number of customers who are actually from Hawaii.
-A live luau band plays the real stuff -- not old Don Ho hits -- treating the crowd to some fun music, and moving more than one middle-aged woman is moved to get up and hula dance right next to her seat, remembering the steps she learned as a child.
+A live luau band plays the real stuff -- not old Don Ho hits -- treating the crowd to some fun music, and moving more than one middle-aged woman to get up and hula dance right next to her seat, remembering the steps she learned as a child.
 Everyone in the joint hoots and hollers, egging on the next dancer.
-Though situated far in the Outer Sunset, the place is packed to the rafters every Friday and Saturday night.
+Though situated in the Outer Sunset, the place is packed to the rafters every Friday and Saturday night.
 Reservations are a must for groups larger than two; expect to bump elbows with the diners next to you.